TheOneWith-3j/Sign-Language-Converter/README.md

 # Sign_language-converter
-This project has two phases.
+This project has 3 major features.
 1. Sign language to Text and speech
 2. Speech to Sign Language
+3. Conversion from Youtube transcript

 Additionally, there is a feature to display the transcript of a youtube video in sign language to help aid the specially abled people